Huntstown and Littlepace

-Huntstown and Littlepace (Baile an Huntaigh agus An Bealach Beag) is a set of modern housing developments that forms a remote suburb of Dublin city in the county of Fingal in Ireland.
+Huntstown and Littlepace (Baile an Huntaigh agus An Bealach Beag) is a set of modern housing developments that forms an outer suburb of Dublin city in the county of Fingal in Ireland.
 It was built in the townlands of Littlepace (westerly) and Huntstown (easterly) which are the southernmost townlands of the civil parish of Mulhuddart.
 The district is also a parish in the Blanchardstown deanery of the Roman Catholic Archdiocese of Dublin.
 The nearest villages in the county are Ongar, Mulhuddart and Clonsilla along with Clonee in County Meath.